 - All students must complete this online registration form to register with the Disability Office.
 This online form will only take about 5 minutes to complete.

 - The third step is to meet with a member of the Disability Support Service team who will carry out a full needs assessment.

 Visit the How to Register page for more information.

 What do I need to register?

-To register with the Disability Office you must provide verification of your disability, which can either be an Evidence of Disability Form or a Medical Report with the same level of detail from the appropriate consultant, please see table under 1.
+To register with the Disability Office you must provide verification of your disability, which can either be an Evidence of Disability Form or a Medical Report with the same level of detail from the appropriate professional practitioner, please see table under 1.
 Who can Register and eligibility for information on the type of report required and the age limit of the report.

 If I register will it be marked on my college results?

-No, there will be no record on your transcript of results from the university.>
+No, there will be no record on your transcript of results from the university.

 What supports are available if I register with DSS?

 Supports are determined on an individual, case-by-case basis in a needs assessment meeting between the student and a member of DSS.
 Examples of the kinds of supports that are available include;